AmewoalorDaniel/amewoalordaniel.github.io/_pages/projects.md

 <details>
 <summary><strong>Technical Approach</strong></summary>
 <br>
-Oncogene targets (CDC25C, AURKA) were identified from the TCGA-LIHC dataset using DESeq2 differential expression analysis (Bioconductor, R) and validated at single-cell resolution via TISCH2.
-Immunogenic MHC-I and MHC-II epitopes were predicted using IEDB, with antigenicity, allergenicity, and toxicity screening via VaxiJen, AllerTop, and ToxinPred respectively.
-The multi-epitope vaccine peptide was structurally modelled with AlphaFold2 and refined using GalaxyRefine.
-Molecular dynamics simulations assessing stability and flexibility of the vaccine–TLR2 complex were run in GROMACS over 100 ns, with trajectory analysis performed using the MDAnalysis Python package.
-Computational immune simulation using C-IMMSIM predicted B cell antibody titers, T cell activation profiles, and long-term immunological memory.
-In silico cloning and codon optimisation were performed using SnapGene and GenScript.
+I validated *CDC25C* and *AURKA* as candidate oncogenic targets through differential expression analysis of TCGA‑LIHC (DESeq2).
+The findings were corroborated at single‑cell resolution using TISCH2 datasets.
+I predicted MHC class I and II epitopes using IEDB tools, then screened the candidates for antigenicity (VaxiJen), allergenicity (AllerTop), and toxicity (ToxinPred) to select only safe, immunogenic epitopes.

+I modelled the multi‑epitope vaccine construct with AlphaFold2 and refined the structure using GalaxyRefine to correct steric clashes and improve side‑chain packing.
+To assess structural stability and receptor interaction dynamics, I performed molecular dynamics simulations of the vaccine–TLR2 complex in GROMACS over 100 ns, with trajectory analyses using the MDAnalysis Python package.

+I simulated immune responses using C‑IMMSIM, quantifying antibody titres, T cell activation kinetics, and the generation of long‑term immune memory.
+For translational feasibility, I performed in silico cloning and codon optimisation using SnapGene and GenScript.
 <br><br>
-<strong>Key tools:</strong> DESeq2 · TISCH2 · IEDB · VaxiJen · AllerTop · ToxinPred · AlphaFold2 · GalaxyRefine · GROMACS · MDAnalysis · C-IMMSIM · SnapGene · GenScript
+<strong>Key tools:</strong> DESeq2 · TISCH2 · IEDB · VaxiJen · AllerTop · ToxinPred · AlphaFold2 · GalaxyRefine · MDAnalysis · C-IMMSIM · SnapGene · GenScript
 </details>

 ---